-“I like that abstraction can prompt us to contemplate many things, on many levels, all at once.”
+“I enjoy how abstraction can prompt us to contemplate many things, on many levels, all at once.”

 Sharon Barnes in her studio